arikhativa/42_valgrind_container/README.md

 # pool-tester-container
-This project helps you run a docker container with the dependencies of the 42 madrid pool-tester <br \>
+This project helps you run a docker container with the dependencies of the 42 madrid pool-tester

 The container will have valgrind inside, so you can use just that if you want